YSL-1997/OS_IMS/coIOMMU_paper_notes.md

 #### Here comes coIOMMU
 + A new vIOMMU architecture
 + Helps hypervisor achieve efficient memory management in direct I/O.
-+ A mechanism for cooperative DMA buffer tracking, orthogonal to (don't quite understand) the costly DMA remapping interface
++ A mechanism for cooperative DMA buffer tracking, orthogonal to the costly DMA remapping interface
 + Allows the hypervisor and guest to communicate over a DMA tracking table (DTT) located in a shared memory region.
-	+
+	+ Guest: records the mapping status of its DMA buffers in the DTT.
+	+ Hypervisor: walks the DTT to identify the corresponding pinning requirement.
++ Minimizes the number of notifications from the guest, with two optimizations:
+	+ smart pinning, which heuristically pins frequently used pages and timely shares its pinning status with the guest, to enable precise notification in guest-mapping operations.
+	+ lazy unpinning, which asynchronously unpins guest pages to eliminate notifications in guest-unmapping operations.

+In conclusion: the new mechanism does not affect the desired semantics of DMA remapping.
+It can be enabled with or without DMA remapping, as a reliable and standard **interface** to achieve fine-grained pinning in direct I/O.